BaranziniLab/KG_RAG/README.md

 ## How to run KG-RAG

+**Note: At the moment, KG-RAG is specifically designed for running prompts related to Diseases.
+We are actively working on improving its versatility.**

 ### Step 1: Clone the repo

 Clone this repository.
 All Biomedical data used in the paper are uploaded to this repository, hence you don't have to download that separately.